 ShapeLogic v 1.4 with specific cell recognition particle analyzer soon to be released

 - Make custom rules to recognize specific cells

-- Make it easier to select what particle properties to print out, now a random selection of somewhat useful properties have been selected.
+- Make it easier to select which particle properties to print out, currently a random selection of somewhat useful properties has been selected.

 The test images are taken from the sample images from ImageJ

 - Automatic color and gray scale particle counter and analyzer